xmtp/docs-xmtp-org/docs/pages/get-started/faq.md

 Ephemera is researching various consensus protocols that would allow the network to operate in a decentralized fashion while maintaining its current emphasis on user privacy and low-latency message delivery.

 ### Will I be able to run my own XMTP node?

-Yes, you will be able to run a node.

 Ephemera is in the process of building the replication mechanisms required to enable third-parties to run XMTP nodes and participate in network decentralization.